Younghistory/Yandex-Zen-Search/README.md

 5.Finally,you can use my bot on your devices

-Very important note!-The bot can only be used on local devices, cause I did not deploy this creation to any server
+Very important note!-The bot can only be used on local devices, cause I did not deploy this creation to any server+ It has only Russian localization.
+If you want, I will add other languages.

+List of bot commands:

+/start-Dashboard of Yandex Zen with articles

+/begin-Yandex Zen Video Section

+/shorts-Shorts

+/discover-Recommended collections

+/profile-Your Zen Profile

+/books-Website with Books